-4.3 Gender Parity - Identify opportunities to include gender-specific actions and indicators in the next iteration of the Business Operations Strategy (BOS) Establish and use a system for collecting and monitoring gender parity data for the UNCT.
-Ensuring that the data is analysed and presented to the senior management team at least once a year.
-Dimension 5 - Gender Coordination and Capacities 5.1 Gender Coordination Mechanism - Ensure the TOR for the new coordination mechanism (currently under development) includes roles and responsibilities in line with that of a GTG.
-Ensuring these meet the UNCT-SWAP GE Scorecard requirements and aligns with the UNSDC Gender Theme Group Standards and Procedures Consider establish regional inter-agency Gender Theme Group (complementing national GTGs where the UNCTs has the human resources and/or see the additional benefit).
-5.2 Gender Capacities - Develop a UNCT induction package for all new staff joining the Belize UNCT - ensure it includes a dedicated section on UN GEWE commitments and related development challenges in Belize Undertake an inter-agency gender capacity assessment & develop and implement a capacity development plan based on the findings.
-Ensure that inter-agency capacity development is implemented annually.
-Dimension 6 - Resources 6.1 Financial Resources - Conduct training on applying the UNCT Gender Equality Marker (GEM) for all relevant staff.
-Provide support and quality assurance to all outcome groups to apply the GEM coding scale to all JWP sub-outputs Provide support and quality assurance to all outcome groups to apply the GEM coding scale to all JWP sub-outputs Present GEM data to UNCT towards setting a target for programme allocation on GEWE and use available tools for tracking and ensuring target is met.
-Dimension 7 - Results 7.1 GEWE Results - Ensure the TOR for the 2022-2026 MSDCF final Evaluation includes a requirement to systematically assess progress towards GEWE at all levels Ensure the Evaluation team includes personnel with appropriate skills in gender analysis and gendersensitive M&E Introduce more regular reporting at regional level (at least every two years) and ensure a mid-term review of progress towards all CF results.
+5.2 Gender Capacities 1.
+Ensure agencies implementing gender focused capacity building initiatives as part of JP implementation open up the learning opportunities to all relevant UNCT members, to ensure UN staff also benefit from these focused learning opportunities.
+2. Establish UNCT wide induction materials and ensure these incorporate a dedicated section on UN GEWE commitments and related development challenges in Barbados.
+3. Ensure capacity development initiatives on GEWE are implemented annually.
+Including by undertake an inter-agency assessment of UN gender mainstreaming capacity & develop and implement a capacity development plan based on the findings.
+Dimension 6 - Resources 6.1 Financial Resources 1.Conduct training on applying the UNCT Gender Equality Marker (GEM) to the JWP for relevant UNCT personnel.
+2. Provide support and quality assurance to all outcome groups to apply the GEM coding scale to all JWP sub-outputs.
+3. Present GEM data (based on UNInfo inputs to the CIP) to UNCT towards setting a target for programme allocation on GEWE and use available tools for tracking and ensuring target is met.
+Dimension 7 - Results 7.1 GEWE Results 1.
+Ensure the TOR for the 2022-2026 MSDCF final Evaluation includes a requirement to systematically assess progress towards GEWE at all levels.
+2. Ensure the Evaluation team includes personnel with appropriate skills in gender analysis and gender-sensitive M&E. 3.
+Introduce more regular reporting at regional level (at least every two years) and ensure a mid-term review of progress towards all CF results.
+4. Ensure ALL baselines and targets for UNSDCF outcome indicators are complete and tracked as planned across the CF implementation.